wger-project/wger/docs/index.rst

 Some images where taken from Wikipedia, see the SOURCES file in their respective folders for more details.

+.. include the authors file from the root folder
+.. include:: ../AUTHORS.rst

 Indices and tables
 ==================